by John Ellis

 I have charged head-on into this challenge, though.
 Not knowing where to begin is a result of my experience, not my lack of experience.
 Because of this, I wanted to tell my conversation partners yesterday morning that I have been writing about this very thing.
 There are many articles on this blog that deal with this, including the temporarily paused series titled White Evangelicalism: Witnesses to the Wrong Resurrection.
 My four-part Eschatological Despair series also deals with this, although with a much greater metaphysically opaque tact than is helpful when desiring to challenge and affect a large audience.
 Look up my article on Critical Race Theory.
 Or the one on postcolonialism.
 I could keep going.
 My point is that this is a topic that occupies much of my reading, thinking, and writing already, to mostly no avail, though, I’m afraid.
 But I try again.
 Am going to try again.
 Windmills are my mortal enemies, I’m afraid.

-So, with the splinters from my lance taped back on, here I go, again.
+So, with my splintered lance taped back together, here I go, again.

 Once empires have been “civilized” and stabilized, though, we don’t like to talk about it.
 The necessary maintenance is shrouded in statecraft, political theories, and a revolving door of enemies and allies, as those bearing the costs remain mostly unseen from within our communities.
 Sponsor a starving kid from the safety of your leather couch; no reason to get your hands dirty or buy a lesser couch.
 Minus our few, privileged, conscious salving philanthropic efforts, it’s easy to brush our peoples’ nastiness under the rug and out of sight so that we can better enjoy the fruits of empire living.
 But let’s look at those people – our people.